An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Introduction

 \subsection{Overview of the main results}

-We now describe our main results in more detail, with a particular emphasis on our most general abstract convergence result, which is both qualitatively and quantitatively new.
-Concretely, at our most abstract, we consider general nonnegative real-valued stochastic processes $(X_n)$ that conform to the almost-supermartingale property that
+We now give a more technical overview of our main results.
+Consider a general nonnegative real-valued stochastic processes $(X_n)$ that satisfies a standard almost-supermartingale property:

-almost surely for all $n\in\mathbb{N}$, formulated relative to a filtration $(\mathcal{F}_n)$ of an underlying probability space.
-The general idea is that $X_n$ represents the distance between the element $x_n$ of a stochastic algorithm and some target point, with the perturbation $1+A_n$ and error term $C_n$ arising in some way from stochastic noise.
+relative to a filtration $(\mathcal{F}_n)$ and nonnegative stochastic processes $(A_n),(C_n)$.
+As usual, the intuitive idea is that $X_n$ represents the distance between the element $x_n$ of a stochastic algorithm and some target point $z$, with the perturbation $1+A_n$ and error term $C_n$ arising in some way from stochastic noise.
 Together with natural conditions on the errors and the perturbations, we provide a convergence result for such processes, both in expectation and almost surely, in the presence of an additional approximation assumption

-where $f$ belongs to a certain class of well-behaved functions (containing in particular $n$-th roots and logarithms) that \emph{slow down} the process $X_n$, and hence substantially weaken the stronger assumption that $\liminf_{n\to\infty}\EE[X_n]=0$, typically required to establish convergence.
-Our ability to slow down the process in this way is crucial for the applications that follow.
+Here $f$ belongs to a class of well-behaved functions (defined for the first time in this paper) that \emph{slow down} the process $X_n$, and hence substantially weaken the stronger assumption $\liminf_{n\to\infty}\EE[X_n]=0$ that is typically required to establish convergence of $X_n$ towards zero (and hence of $x_n$ towards $z$).
+Our ability to slow down the process in this way is crucial for the applications that follow and one of the features that gives our main result its breadth.